-Seattle discount movie tickets are available at many Seattle movie theaters for the first show of the day around NOON, and a few for all matinees before 4PM.
+You can see discount movies at most Seattle area movie theaters for the first show of the day (around NOON), and at a few for matinees before 4PM.
 Discount movie times and prices vary by theater.
-Older or more out-of-the way theaters (see list below) are generally cheaper than multiplexes in densely populated retail areas.
+Independent theaters, especially those in outlying neighborhoods are generally cheaper than theaters in densely populated areas or multiplexes in retail malls.
 There may be Service Fees added to the theater’s posted prices, particularly when purchasing tickets online in advancer.
-If available, IMAX, 3D and other formats beyond basic digital are generally higher by a few bucks.
+If available, IMAX, 3D and other formats beyond basic 2D digital are generally higher by a few bucks.

 Below is a fairly comprehensive list* of Seattle movie theaters, including first run movie theaters, as well as second run and art film houses.
 Check this list anytime you’re in the mood to see something on the big screen and want to conserve your entertainment dollars while doing so.

 *Let us know if you have a favorite theater that we left off our list.
 Email us: firstname.lastname@example.org.

 Seattle independent movie theaters

 - Kirkland’s independently owned Parkplace Cinema 6 closed in January 2016 ahead of the planned redevelopment of the shopping center as Kirkland Urban.
 Phase 1 of the complex is scheduled to open in the early part of 2018.
 The planned theater complex appears to be scheduled for Phase 2.
-A theater owner or completion date was not announced last time we checked.
+A theater owner or completion date was not announced last time we checked (March 2018).

 - Seattle/Ballard’s Majestic Bay Theatres at 2044 NW Market Street, Seattle, WA 98107, offers bargain matinees prices of $10.50 before 4:00pm.
 The state-of-the-art triplex features comfortable high-back chairs with armrest cup holders, Dolby Digital Surround-EX for crystal-clear sound effects and dialogue, and freshly popped popcorn with real butter.